eccentricengineering/projectLinks/Radical-Networks-Workshop-Proposal-2015.md

 ## Workshop technical requirements and materials list
 Equipment:
 *Tbmax router (~$27 each)[http://www.amazon.com/Smallest-Router-Wireless-Support-Mobile/dp/B00PNJRDT4]
-*an Arduino (I can provide Arduinos for use in the workshop if required) *Hookup wire
+*an Arduino board (I can provide Arduinos for use in the workshop if required) *A sensor
+*Hookup wire
 *Ethernet cable

-Ideally each person will be able to connect their router to a modem via an ethernet cable for testing a setup.
+Ideally each person will be able to connect their router to a modem via ethernet for testing a setup.
 Some basic programming experience experience is recommended.
 **Group size:** Probably 5-8